MIDApp/gpx-parser-cocoa/README.md

 # GPX Parser

-Parser GPX & TCX files for iOS application
+Parser GPX & TCX files for iOS, macOS and tvOS application

 ## How to use